-The main text book that I will refer to is "Introductory Econometrics: A Modern Approach" by Jeffrey M. Wooldridge, sixth edition.
-However:
+The main text book that we will refer to is "Introductory Econometrics: A Modern Approach" by Jeffrey M. Wooldridge, sixth edition.
+However, note that:

 • Having this text book is not a strict requirement: you may refer to other (older) editions, or other text books.
 You may also refer to e-texts if you prefer.